Introduction -how to buy a computer for business

 - You will need a good size hard drive for the long-term storage of various files.
 SSD is now a common choice as they are faster than hard drives.
 They also have more power and are energy efficient in addition to less weight and no noise.
 Furthermore, they also come in more practical sizes/form factors.

-- Please note, data storage is measured in Gigabytes (GB).
+- Please take note, data storage is measured in Gigabytes (GB).
 One gigabyte (GB) is made up of 1024MB, and one megabyte (MB) is made up of 1,024 kilobytes (KB).
 Similarly, data processing is measured in Gigahertz (GHz).
 This measures how quickly the Central Processing Unit (CPU) can retrieve and interpret instructions.

 - An external hard drive for extra storage space.